Frequently Asked Questions

 TLC Gathering is a very new gathering of believers.
 In the 1st century, sons and daughters who entered their teen years had many adult responsibilities.
 We, also, view high school age children as those who are old enough to comprehend, discuss and participate in the Saturday Gathering.

-We are in our first phase.
 With that said, children are welcome at our gathering, though no childcare is yet available.
 We do have a place where children are able to watch Christian themed videos such as VeggieTales, Penguins and Christian Cowboy.
 Of course, while we are eating, this is a good time for the children to eat with us.
-We do plan to include children’s ministry as we grow and have other believers who are called to minister and care for the children.
 If you feel led to serve in ministering to children, please contact us here.